Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 ```

-#### Containers for PyTorch 2.6.0 and later
+#### Containers up to and including the 20240209 ones

-For these containers, one can still use the above approach, but another option is to use
-the `python` wrapper script provided by the container module, which reduces work even further:
+The wrapper script `conda-python-single` which can be found in the `/runscripts` directory
+in the container, takes care of initialising the Conda environment and then passes its
+arguments to the `python` command.

 ```
 salloc -N1 -pstandard-g -t 10:00
-module load LUMI PyTorch/2.6.0-rocm-6.2.4-python-3.12-singularity-20250404 srun -N1 -n1 --gpus 8 python \
+module load LUMI PyTorch/2.2.0-rocm-5.6.1-python-3.10-singularity-20240209 srun -N1 -n1 --gpus 8 singularity exec $SIF conda-python-simple \
     -c 'import torch; print("I have this many devices:", torch.cuda.device_count())' exit
 ```

+???
+Note "Container modules installed before March 9, 2024"
+    In these versions of the container module, `conda-python-simple` is not yet in
+    the search path for executables, and you need to modify the job script to use
+    `/runscripts/conda-python-simple` instead.

 ### Distributed learning example